Paraguayan Civil War (1922–1923)

 The Paraguayan Civil War (1922), took place between 27 May 1922 and 10 July 1923, within the borders of Paraguay.
-It started when supporters of candidate Adolfo Chirife attempted to forcefully restore the implementation of presidential elections canceled by President Eusebio Ayala.
+It started when supporters of colonel Adolfo Chirife attempted to forcefully restore the implementation of presidential elections canceled by President Eusebio Ayala.
 Chirife represented the so-called Constitutionalist or Schaererist side ideologically supporting liberal politician Eduardo Schaerer, while troops under Ayala were named Loyalists or Gondrists ideologically pledging allegiance to former President Manuel Gondra.
 The conflict concluded when Gondrist forces defeated the remnants of the Schaererist army in Asunción.

 Background

 In the aftermath of the 1904 revolution, the Paraguayan liberal movement entered a period of instability and factional fighting.
 Between 1904 and 1922, 15 Paraguayan presidents assumed office.
 The coups of 1908 and 1910 cemented the division of Paraguayan liberals into the "radicales" and "civicos" factions.
 A further split of the radicales faction into two sub-factions led by Manuel Gondra and Eduardo Schaerer respectively, gradually escalated into a full-scale civil war.

 In 1920, Gondra came out victorious in the presidential election.
 Schaerer immediately attempted to undermine Gondra by forcing the resignation of Interior Minister José Guggiari, Gondra's most vocal supporter.
 After Gondra's refusal to dismiss Guggiari, Gondra himself resigned, due to the emergence of a split in Paraguay's armed forces.
 After Vice President Félix Paiva's refusal to assume office, the congress placed senator Eusebio Ayala, a moderate Gondra supporter into interim presidency.

 Another crisis ensued when Adolfo Chirife, a supporter of Schaerer, became a presidential candidate.
 Amassing the support of the Colorado party along with a large percentage of supporters in the Liberal Party, Chirife gathered enough support to ensure a victory in the upcoming elections.
 When Ayala reacted by blocking implementation of the elections, Schaerer's supporters attempted to restore the electoral process by force.